All I Know So Far (song)

 "All I Know So Far" is a song by American singer and songwriter Pink.
 It was written by herself, Justin Paul and Benj Pasek with production by Greg Kurstin.
 The song was released on May 7, 2021, as a single through RCA Records from her live retrospective album All I Know So Far: Setlist.

 The song received a nomination for Grammy Award for Best Song Written for Visual Media at the 64th Annual Grammy Awards.

 Background

 "All I Know So Far" is based on Pink's life and career and was envisioned as an advice-filled love letter to her daughter.
 It was announced on April 29, 2021, as the title track to her Amazon documentary and the second single from the associated soundtrack following "Cover Me in Sunshine".
 Lyrically, the song tackles themes of perseverance and strength in the face of adversity.

-Talking about the song's release with Fleur East on Capital Radio, Pink explained "It's always nerve wracking but it's exciting.
-I guess it’s a little more pressure because it's sort of the song of my life.
+Talking about the song's release with Fleur East on Hits Radio, Pink explained "It's always nerve wracking, but it's exciting.
+I think it’s a little more pressure because it's kind of the song of my life.
 I was put under zero pressure to try and encapsulate my life in 3 minutes!
 So I wrote a letter to Willow and put it to a melody and here it is".